pierreaubert/autoEQ/README.md

 <!-- markdownlint-disable-file MD013 -->

-# AutoEQ : an automatic eq for your speaker or headset
+# SotF: an automatic eq for your speaker or headset

-The software help you find very good EQ for your speakers or your headsets.
-It is available as a CLI or as an application.
+The software either an app or a cli helps you to get better sound from your speakers or your headsets.
+*Sound of the Future* or *SotF* in short comes from the song from [Giorgio Moroder](https://en.wikipedia.org/wiki/Giorgio_Moroder) made popular by [Daft Punk](https://en.wikipedia.org/wiki/Daft_Punk).
+You can find 100 versions on Youtube.
+Here is an [official one](https://youtu.be/zhl-Cs1-sG4?si=H4hgakoEdQn-HMH6&t=73).

 ## Install